-- The completed application form (to be compiled online) and a $70 non-refundable processing fee.
-Applicants may pay online with Mastercard, Visa, or Discover credit cards.
+Applicants should complete and submit the online application form through the SACI web site, including a $70 non-refundable processing fee.
 If you prefer to pay by check or money order, you are requested to contact the SACI New York office before submitting your application.

-- One set of copies of transcripts from all post-secondary institutions attended.
+- One set of official transcripts from all post-secondary institutions attended.

-- Three letters of recommendation (academic preferred) from instructors or other artists familiar with the applicant’s work.
+Three letters of recommendation (academic preferred) from instructors or other artists familiar with the applicant’s work.
 Recommendation letters must be in sealed envelopes.
-You can download a form for the recommendation letters from the Downloads section of the website.
+You can download the Letter of Recommendation Form.

-You must additionally submit a portfolio of 15-20 images of your artwork.
-Portfolios should demonstrate your strongest and most recent work.
-You must submit your portfolio online via SACI’s electronic portfolio provider.
+For admission, an ePortfolio of 15-20 images of your strongest and most recent art work must be submitted.
+This ePortfolio must be posted online via SACI’s electronic portfolio provider.
 SACI does not require a payment for submitting an ePortfolio.
 Upon submission of your SACI application, you will receive an email with a link for your ePortfolio submission.
 Acceptable file formats and sizes for ePortfolios are: Images: JPEG at a resolution of 72 dpi which must be no larger than 600 pixels in the longest direction.
-Videos: .flv, .wmv,.mov—up to 60 MB each and no longer than five minutes.
+Videos: .flv, .wmv, .mov—up to 60 MB each and no longer than five minutes.
 Text documents: PDF format up to 10 MB each.
 All submissions must include an inventory list with title, medium, size, date, and description.